The Future Starts Now: Discovering the Possibilities for Your Child with Multiple Disabilities

 - The meeting focuses on your child with visual and multiple disabilities.
 It is not an IEP meeting where various professionals share assessment results and plan the IEP.
 Typically, a future-planning meeting happens before the IEP meeting.
 Your child is very much involved in the meeting.

 - The meeting looks at your child now, in the near future, and in the distant future (5-10 years from now).
-Spending time looking at your child’s and family’s wishes for the distant future will guide the team in identifying the people who can support your child in achieving his goals, the activities he enjoys doing that can be built on to reach his goals, and the other people and resources your team might ask to join you to support your child’s journey toward reaching his goals.
+Spending time looking at your child’s and family’s wishes for the distant future will guide the team in identifying the people who can support your child in achieving goals, the activities your child enjoys doing that can be built on to reach their goals, and the other people and resources your team might ask to join you to support your child’s journey toward reaching their goals.

 - Person-centered planning encompasses all aspects of your child’s life.
 This process is not about the school system and what services are or are not available at this point in time and doesn’t focus on what the school system can or cannot offer.
 Therefore, this planning supplements and is in addition to any transition planning taking place in school.

 Person-centered planning meetings typically last from two to four hours.
 Often chart paper is used to draw or list information that pertains to your child’s future.
 There needs to be a facilitator for the meeting, perhaps a special educator you know, who guides the discussion by asking open-ended questions.
-The tone of the meeting is positive, and members are encouraged to share openly and to “think outside of the box” when it comes to envisioning your child doing the things he enjoys with the support and services he needs to be happy and successful.
+The tone of the meeting is positive, and members are encouraged to share openly and to “think outside of the box” when it comes to envisioning your child doing the things your child enjoys with the support and services needed to be happy and successful.